 Most mortgage lenders consider a prequalification as a preliminary overview of a borrower’s needs and qualifications, designed to give the borrower an understanding of what may be possible.
 In other words, prequalifying doesn’t mean you’re guaranteed to get a loan.
 In fact, if the prequalification process isn’t as involved as the preapproval or doesn’t go into sufficient detail about your financial situation, you can still get denied.
 In this way, prequalifying can give a false sense of security.

+That first step, preapproval, can involve a lot of paperwork, so be ready.
 In the preapproval process, the lender reviews your credit report and financial situation and approves you for a specific mortgage loan amount.
 This requires submitting more detailed information, including documentation about employment, car and student loans, total savings and other debt such as credit cards.